 The NOT keyword is overridden by the DENY keyword.
-Learn more in Deny access.
+Refer to Deny access.

 Invert any rule in a not-enforced list by preceding it with the keyword NOT, separated by a space (blank) character.

 In the following example, requests for a .jpg file in the /private URI require authentication: